kaisersoftapps/script-master-sandbox/README.md

    Ensure you have **Administer permissions** on the `NAME.atlassian.net` site where you want to install the app.
 3. Once deployed, the app will be available in the **Manage apps** section of your cloud application.

-### 3. Generate a Secure Token
+### 5. Generate and Apply Secure Token

 1. Navigate to **Admin settings** → **Apps** → **Script Master: Sandbox**.
 2. Copy the auto-generated "Token".

-### 4. Apply the Token to Script Master

-1. Go to **Admin settings** → **Apps** → **Script Master** → **⚙ Settings**.
+3. Go to **Admin settings** → **Apps** → **Script Master** → **⚙ Settings**.
-2. Paste the token and verify that the execution status changes to "Secured Execution".
+4. Paste the token and verify that the execution status changes to "Secured Execution".

-Once completed, all back-end scripts from Web Triggers, Scheduled Jobs, Custom Fields, Workflow Extensions, and other nack-end modules will execute securely within the secured and isolated environment provided by the **Script Master: Sandbox** app.
+Once completed, all back-end scripts from Web Triggers, Scheduled Jobs, Custom Fields, Workflow Extensions, and other back-end modules will execute securely within the secured and isolated environment provided by the **Script Master: Sandbox** app.

 ## Troubleshooting and Support